MoneyTools/MyMoney.Net/docs/index.md

 ![](Images/Home4.png)

-Secure storage of your data in a SQL Lite database.
+Secure storage of your data in a password protected SQL Lite database.
 See [Setup](Basics/Setup.md) for details.

 ![](Images/Home5.png)